 | Use in Initial vs Subsequent Therapy|

-Adult and adolescent treatment guidelines of the U.S. Department of Health and Human Services designate TDF + emtricitabine as the dual-nucleoside backbone for use in several "preferred" regimens for initial therapy.
+Adult and adolescent treatment guidelines of the U.S. Department of Health and Human Services designate TDF + emtricitabine as the dual-nucleoside backbone for use in several "recommended" and "alternative" regimens for initial therapy.

 A direct comparison of TDF + lamivudine + efavirenz vs stavudine + lamivudine + efavirenz as initial therapy in antiretroviral-naive patients found the two treatments achieved similar rates of viral suppression, with 81% in each arm having viral loads of <50 copies/mL at week 48 (intention-to-treat analysis, with missing values counted as treatment failure).(2) A 48-week comparison of TDF + emtricitabine with zidovudine + lamivudine, each in combination with efavirenz in previously untreated patients, found higher rates of virologic suppression in the TDF + emtricitabine group (HIV RNA of <50 copies/mL in 80% vs 70%; p = .02), as well as greater increases in CD4 cell counts, and lower rates of treatment-limiting adverse effects.(3)